WorksApplications/office-maker-client/README.md

 $ node watch
 ```

-This automatically runs `build.sh` if any file is changed.
+This automatically runs `sh build.sh dev` if any file is changed.
 It also run static server on `http://localhost:3000`.

 **Note:** You might need to disable CORS if server returns specific `Access-Control-Allow-Origin`.